ovh/docs/pages/platform/public-cloud/create_a_public_cloud_project/guide.en-ca.md

 Next, you will be prompted to **Register a payment method** if you do not have one already.
 This will be requested even if a voucher is applied.

-Select a payment method and then click `Create my project`{.action}
+Select a payment method and then click on `Create my project`{.action}

 ![add card](images/pci-project-03b_2020.png){.thumbnail}